UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 Airtable is built for real-time collaboration.
 Multiple users edit the same base simultaneously, with comments, @mentions, and revision history.

 UnpackData uses a builder/viewer model.
-Builders configure applications; viewers consume dashboards and fill forms.
+Builders configure applications; viewers consume dashboards, fill forms, and trigger workflows.
 It’s not designed for spreadsheet-style real-time co-editing.

 Verdict: Airtable for collaborative data editing.
 UnpackData for structured builder→viewer workflows.